dotansimha/graphql-code-generator/website/docs/plugins/typescript-react-query.md

 ### Using Custom Fetcher

-If you wish to create a custom fetcher, you can provide a Mapper string (`file#identifier`).
+If you wish to create a custom fetcher, you can provide your own function as a Mapper string (`file#identifier`).
 Codegen will take care of importing it and use it as a fetcher.

 ```yml
 schema: MY_SCHEMA_PATH